 Best portable music players Buying Guide: Welcome to What Hi-Fi?'s round-up of the best portable music players you can buy in 2019.

-With the demise of the Apple iPod in recent years (only the Touch survives), the PMP market has plenty of players in it today.
+With the demise of the Apple iPod in recent years (only the Touch survives, and it's included below), the PMP market has plenty of players in it today.

-We've rounded-up the best of the lot across a range of prices.
-You'll be surprised at what you can get for your money these days, but for those that want sound quality above all else we've got something in the list for you too.
+We've rounded-up the best of the lot across a range of prices, from budget Cowons right through to higher-end Astell & Kerns – you'll be surprised at what you can get for your money these days.

-Many of these portable music players use microSD memory cards, meaning your music collection need never stop growing.
+Many of these portable music players have microSD memory slots, so your music collection need never stop growing.
 It also means you can keep all your audio at the highest quality possible without worrying about running out of space.

-Most support hi-res DSD as well as PCM files, while some can even double up as a DAC to enhance the sound between your smartphone/laptop and headphones/speakers, too.
+Most support hi-res DSD as well as PCM files, while some can even double up as a DAC to enhance the sound between your smartphone/laptop and headphones/speakers.
+Some have streaming built-in, others have functionality that mirrors a phone.
+But all in this list below share one thing: excellent sound quality.

 The new PD2 (or Plenue D2) is the latest edition of a current What Hi-Fi?
 Award winner, the Plenue D (see below), and makes clear gains for its £60 price hike.
 While considerably similar in size and design, it sounds clearer and subtler, taking transparency to the next level.